robertorcosta/azure-docs.pt-br/articles/service-fabric/service-fabric-work-with-reliable-collections.md

    // & sends the bytes to the secondary replicas. await m_dic.AddAsync(tx, name, user);

-   // The line below updates the property’s value in memory only; the
+   // The line below updates the property's value in memory only; the
    // new value is NOT serialized, logged, & sent to secondary replicas. user.LastLogin = DateTime.UtcNow;  // Corruption!